mapattacker/ai-engineer/docs/docker.md

 ### Run

-For AI microservice in Docker there are four main run commands to launch the container.
+For an AI microservice in Docker, there are five main run commands to launch the container.

 | Cmd | Desc |
 |-|-|